 Exterior View of Zhonghua Theater, Guanshan

 An oblique view of the purely functional exterior of the theater, which is almost completely devoid of decorative features.

 Guanshan was once home to as many as five movie theaters1, an impressive number for a district with only 8,800 residents today.
-But Guanshan wasn’t always such a backwater—as with most other small towns in Taitung it experienced a massive increase in population and economic activity after the completion of the Central Cross-Island Highway 中部橫貫公路 in 1960.
+But Guanshan wasn’t always such a backwater—as with most other small towns in Taitung it experienced a massive increase in population and economic activity after the completion of the Central Cross-Island Highway (中部橫貫公路) in 1960.
 The opening of this highway dramatically increased access to eastern Taiwan, which had previously been only tenuously connected to the rest of the country2, and facilitated a rapid expansion of industry and natural resource extraction3.
-Government and military development programs flush with American foreign aid provided employment opportunities and incentives for migrants (many of them retired KMT veterans, a class known as róngmín 榮民 or “honored citizens”) to relocate to the southeastern frontier, and the population almost doubled in less than a decade4.
-All of this occurred against the backdrop of the Taiwan Miracle, a period of explosive growth that neatly overlaps the golden age of cinema in Taitung County.
+Government and military development programs flush with American foreign aid provided employment opportunities and incentives for migrants (many of them retired KMT veterans) to relocate to the southeastern frontier, and the population almost doubled in less than a decade4.
+All of this occurred against the backdrop of the Taiwan Miracle, a period of explosive growth coinciding with the golden age of cinema in Taitung County.

+Exterior View of Zhonghua Theater, Guanshan